cbusillo/BD_to_AVP/README.md

 bd-to-avp --source /path/to/movie.mkv --output-root-folder /path/to/output --transcode-audio
 ```

+## Note on Blu-ray drives

+If your BD drive does not seem to be compatible with your M-series Mac, it's possible that the error is related to the
+region code, which BDs handle differently than DVDs.

+### Solution

+- Connect your BD drive to your Mac via USB.
+Using a dongle often yields better results than a direct connection.
+- Insert a DVD (not a Blu-ray) into the drive and open the DVD Player.
+- If prompted, select a region code for the DVD.
+- Eject the DVD and insert a Blu-ray disc.
+Your Mac should now recognize the Blu-ray discs.

+This method has been effective in resolving compatibility issues.

 ## Contribution

 Contribute to the project by submitting pull requests or opening issues for bugs and feature requests.